 Right to Inspect and Copy.
 You have the right to inspect and obtain a copy of your health information.
-To inspect and copy your health information, please call 1-800-688-1867 for instructions on how to submit your written request.
-If you request a copy of the information, we may charge a fee for the costs of copying, mailing or other supplies associated with your request.
+To inspect and copy your health information, please visit www.dukehealth.org/medical-records or call 1-800-688-1867 for instructions on how to submit your written request.
+If you request a copy of the health information, we may charge a fee for the costs of copying, mailing or other supplies associated with your request.
 We will respond to you within 30 days of receiving your written request.
-There are certain situations in which we are not required to comply with your request.
-Under these circumstances, we will respond to you in writing, stating why we will not grant your request and describing any rights you may have to request a review of our denial.
-The person conducting the review will not be the person who denied your request.
-We will comply with the outcome of the review.
+Under certain situations, we may deny your request in writing, describing the reason for denial and your rights to request a review of our denial.

 Right to Amend.
 You have the right to request that we make amendments to clinical, billing and other records used to make decisions about you.
 Your request must be in writing and must explain your reason(s) for the amendment.
 We may deny your request if:

-- The information was not created by us, unless the person or entity that created the information is no longer available to make the amendment.
+- The health information was not created by DHE unless you provide a reasonable basis for us to believe that the originator of the health information is no longer available to make the amendment.

-- The information is not part of the health information used to make decisions about you.
+- The health information is not part of the health information used to make decisions about you.

-- We believe the information is correct and complete.
+- We believe the health information is correct and complete.

 - You would not have the right to inspect and copy the record as described above.

 We will tell you in writing the reasons for the denial and describe your rights to give us a written statement disagreeing with the denial.
-If we accept your request to amend the information, we will make reasonable efforts to inform others of the amendment, including persons you name that have received your health information.
-Please call 1-800-688-1867 to obtain the appropriate form to request amendment to your record.
+If we accept your request to amend the health information, we will make reasonable efforts to inform others of the amendment, including persons you name that have received your health information.
+Please visit www.dukehealth.org/medical-records or call 1-800-688-1867 to obtain the appropriate form to request an amendment to your record.